YoRHazero/jwstnoobfriend/docs/index.md

 Of course everybody is welcome to use this project 🎉.

-But if may want to try this project, if:
+But you may want to try this project, if:

 1. You are freshman of observational astronomy and not familiar with python.
 Then here is a noob friend (noob modifies friend, i.e., I am not an expert) for you. :nerd: